CORONA (COvid19 Registry of Off-label & New Agents) Project

 Director/Lead Investigator: David Fajgenbaum, MD, MBA, MSc

-In May 2020, we completed a systematic review of treatments given to the first 9,152 COVID-19 patients reported in 2500+ papers, which was published in Infectious Diseases and Therapy: Treatments Administered to the First 9152 Reported Cases of COVID-19: A Systematic Review – PennMedicine Press Release
+- In May 2020, we completed a systematic review of treatments given to the first 9,152 COVID-19 patients reported in 2500+ papers that was published in Infectious Diseases and Therapy: Treatments Administered to the First 9152 Reported Cases of COVID-19: A Systematic Review – PennMedicine Press Release

-In December 2020, CORONA Director, Dr. David Fajgenbaum, co-authored an article in the New England Journal of Medicine on Cytokine Storm, which involves the immune system attacking vital organs.
+- In December 2020, CORONA Director, Dr. David Fajgenbaum, co-authored an article in the New England Journal of Medicine on Cytokine Storm that involves the immune system attacking vital organs.
 This can occur in Castleman disease and COVID-19.

 - In January 2021, CORONA partnered with the Parker Institute for Cancer Immunotherapy to expand its scope.
 See the press release here.